-Using the recipes included in the project manual, prepare an exhibit of 13 cheese muffins; OR 13 scones; OR 1⁄2 loaf (9" x 5") of basic nut bread.
-If you make changes to the recipe, bring a copy of the recipe with your changes.
-Bread, muffins, or scones should be displayed on a disposable plate placed in a zip-sealing plastic bag.
-ADDED REQUIREMENT: IN ADDITION TO YOUR FOOD EXHIBIT, complete Experiment with Meal Planning Activity on page 91 in the 4-H Cooking 201 project manual.
+Using the recipes included in the project manual, (which are also available at go.illinois.edu/Cooking201Recipes), prepare an exhibit of 13 biscuits; OR 13 scones; OR 1⁄2 loaf (9" x 5") of basic nut bread (NO variations to pan size).
+Changes to recipes are only allowed to accommodate food allergies and sensitivities (i.e. nut allergy, gluten intolerance, etc.).
+Even if the recipe lists variations, these are not allowed.
+If you make changes to the recipe for food allergies or sensitivities, bring a copy of the recipe with your changes.
+Bread, Biscuits, or scones should be displayed on a disposable plate placed in a zip-sealing plastic bag.
+ADDED REQUIREMENT: IN ADDITION TO YOUR FOOD EXHIBIT. complete Experiment with Meal Planning Activity on page 91 in the 4-H Cooking 201 project manual (for download at go.illinois.edu/Cooking201Activity).
 Bring either page 91 with your completed answers or a document with the answers to remain on display with your project along with a picture of the meal you prepared.
 You do not need to complete the Challenge Yourself section on page 91.
 This is a requirement as part of your exhibit.
 Please be sure to read all requirements for Cooking 201.
+Due to space limitations at State Fair, the size of the activity document should be no larger than an 8 1⁄2" x 11" binder or folder.

-Cheese Muffins- Using the recipe included in the project manual, exhibit 13 cheese muffins.
-Cheese Muffins should be displayed on a disposable plate and placed in a zipsealing plastic bag.
+Biscuits (SF 50201A) - Using the recipe included in the project manual, exhibit 13 biscuits.
+Biscuits should be displayed on a disposable plate and placed in a zip-sealing plastic bag.
 Recipe is found on p.
-49 of 4-H Cooking 201 project manual, at go.illinois.edu.edu/4Hhandbook or from the Extension Office.
+50 of 4-H Cooking 201 project manual, at go.illinois.edu.edu/4Hhandbook or from the Extension Office.

-Scones - Using the recipe included in the project manual, exhibit 13 scones.
+Scones (SF 50201B) - Using the recipe included in the project manual, exhibit 13 scones.
 Scones should be displayed on a disposable plate placed in a zip-sealing plastic bag.
 Recipe is found on p.
 51 of 4-H Cooking 201 project manual, at go.illinois.edu/4Hhandbook or from the Extension Office.

-Nut Bread- Using the recipe included in the project manual, exhibit one loaf of basic nut bread (9" x 5" pan).
-NO variations allowed.
-Basic Nut Bread should be displayed on a disposable plate and placed in a zip-sealing plastic bag.
+Nut Bread- (SF 50201C) Using the recipe included in the project manual, exhibit one loaf of basic nut bread (9" x 5" pan).
+NO variations to pan size or the recipe.
+Members are required to make the basic nut bread only and should not use variations listed with the recipe.
+Basic Nut Bread should be displayed on a disposable plate and placed in a zipsealing plastic bag.
 Recipe is found on p.
 48 of 4-H Cooking 201 project manual, at go.illinois.edu/4Hhandbook or from the Extension Office.